 Unlike a lot of shonen, the general build of each character does not change as they become stronger.
-In fact, with the exception of Toguro the size of your muscles have no bearing on actual strength.
+In fact, with the exception of Toguro the size of one's muscles has no bearing on actual strength.
 Explained by Genkai that the physical body has its limitations, but the augmentation of spirit power to their body is crucial.

 Of course, Yusuke's second death led to him being revived as an insanely-powerful demon hybrid that later defeated Sensui.

 During the Dark Tournament, Elder Toguro could have easily killed Kuwabara in a single attack, and he wouldn't have even seen it coming.
-However, he instead chooses to Mind Rape him by telling him that Genkai has been dead for two days and his friends hadn't told him, and that allows him to find the strength to defeat Elder Toguro for Genkai's honor.
+However, he instead chooses to Mind Rape him by telling him that Genkai has been dead for two days and his friends hadn't told him, and that allows Kuwabara to find the strength to defeat Elder Toguro for Genkai's honor.

 Not So Different: A major underlying theme of the series is that humans and demons and really Not So Different.
 At first it seems that demons are made out to be Always Chaotic Evil.
 But later we find many humans in the series who are actually worse and many demons who truly have a good heart at least deep down.
 The case is brought even further in Chapter Black.
-Then at end of the manga, it is revealed that in the past, spirit world residents actually made demons look evil so they can rule, not to mention, King Yama brainwashing them.
+Then at the end of the manga, it is revealed that in the past, Spirit World residents actually made demons look evil so they could rule, not to mention King Yama brainwashing them.
 This later became a norm so demons have no obligations of being good and usually turn out evil.
 But whether you are human or demon, you would have just as much potential in good or evil.
-Well at least in this show.
+Well, at least in this show.

 Oblivious Younger Sibling: Shuuichi, Kurama's little stepbrother, is completely oblivious to his brother's demonic heritage and supernatural activities.